The Aging Process: Signs, Effects, and What to Expect as You Get Older

 Many of the signs of aging listed above are due to skin damage.
 But your facial shape can also change.
 That's because we tend to lose fat in our face.
 Also, gravity pulls the fat that we do have downwards.
 As a result, your face changes as you age through the development of more "jowls" around your jawline and more hollows around your eyes.

 Hearing loss is one common result of the aging process.
-In fact, about one-third of seniors between the ages of 65 and 74 experience some hearing loss, and almost half of those over 75 do.3
+According to the National Institute on Deafness and Other Communication Disorders, about one-third of seniors between the ages of 65 and 74 experience some hearing loss, and almost half of those over 75 do.

 The onset of age-related hearing loss, or presbycusis, can be subtle.
 Seniors often don't experience a sudden drop in hearing ability.
 Instead, they may gradually find that they're turning up the volume on the TV or radio more often, or more frequently asking relatives to repeat what they've just said.